valeriangalliat/markdown-it-anchor/README.md

 ```

 Here, `styleOfPermalink` is one of the available styles documented
 below, and `permalinkOpts` is an options object.

+<div id="common-options"></div>

-All renderers share a
-common set of options:
+All renderers share a common set of options:

 | Name          | Description                                       | Default                            |
 |---------------|---------------------------------------------------|------------------------------------|